Filter Options

 What are the options for a 14-day safari in Kenya?

 “With so many different parks and reserves, there are many options for a 2-week safari in Kenya.
 And, with 14 days, you can mix and match to build your dream holiday.
-The wildebeest migration, one of the world’s great wildlife spectacles, happens in the Masai Mara National Reserve in September to October (depending on rainfall).
+The wildebeest migration, one of the world’s great wildlife spectacles, happens in the Masai Mara National Reserve from around August to October (depending on rainfall).
 Wildlife viewing is excellent throughout the year though, and big cats are common.
 Lake Nakuru National Park is often visited en route.
 This Rift Valley lake is a hot spot for rhinos, as well as big flocks of pelicans and seasonal flamingos.
 Elephant-lovers shouldn’t miss Amboseli National Park.
 There are few locations where you can get so close to these giants, many of which carry enormous tusks.
 Visit one of the Laikipia Big Five reserves at the base of Mt Kenya for exclusive luxury.
 Some of these reserves are very remote and can realistically only be visited on a fly-in safari.
-If you like to get off-the-beaten-track, head north to Samburu and Buffalo Springs National Reserves.
+If you like to get off the beaten track, head north to Samburu and Buffalo Springs National Reserves.
 Aside from elephant, you’ll see several animals adapted to the arid environment of this dry-country region.
 Most notable perhaps is the gerenuk, a gazelle with a disproportionately long neck that allows it to reach leaves that other antelopes can’t.
+Meru NP is another excellent northern park.
 If you’re an adventurous traveler, consider a trip to Lake Turkana near the Ethiopian border.
 Wildlife is scarce in this area of desert, but the melting pot of vanishing traditional cultures makes a visit here truly special.”

 3